pyinstaller/pyinstaller.github.io/index.rst

   imports, external data files, etc.), to make them work with PyInstaller out-of-the-box (see `Supported Packages`_).

-* Full single-file EGG support: required .egg files are automatically inspected for dependencies and bundled, and all the egg-specific features are supported at runtime as well (entry points, etc.).
+* Full egg support: required .egg files are automatically inspected for dependencies and bundled, and all the egg-specific features are supported at runtime as well (entry points, etc.).

-* Partial directory EGG support: required .egg directories are automatically inspected for dependencies and bundled, but egg-specific features will not work at runtime.

 * Automatic support for binary libraries used through ctypes (see the `feature page <features.html#ctypes-dependency-support>`__ for details).